mindspore-ai/docs/docs/mindquantum/docs/source_en/shor_algorithm.md

 6. Find the greatest common divisor, $\gcd(a^{r/2}-1,N)=\gcd(3,15)=3$

-7. Hence, the prime factor of $N=15$ are 3 and 5, and the decomposition operation is complete.
+7. Hence, the prime factor of 15 are 3 and 5, and the decomposition operation is complete.

-The quantum circuit of Shor's algorithm is shown in the following figure:
+The quantum circuit of Shor's algorithm is shown as follows,

 ![shor's algorithm circuit](https://gitee.com/mindspore/docs/raw/r1.6/docs/mindquantum/docs/source_zh_cn/images/shor_algorithm_circuit.png)